jwmatthews/kyma_poc/nbs/resultsB/gpt-4-1106-preview/quarkus_springboot_cdi-to-quarkus-00040_1_full_run.md

 }
 ```

-## Explanation
+Explanation of changes:

-1. Add the `@ApplicationScoped` annotation to the class to specify the scope of the bean.
-2. Add the `@Named` annotation to the `produceLog` method to indicate that it is a named producer method.
-3. Remove the `Logger log` field as it is no longer needed.
+- Removed the `@Produces` annotation as it's not needed when using a scope annotation.
+- Added the `@Singleton` annotation to indicate that the `Logger` instance should be created once for the application's lifecycle.
+Alternatively, `@ApplicationScoped` could be used, but `@Singleton` is more appropriate for a logger that doesn't need to be proxied.
+- Added the `@Named("logger")` annotation to give a name to the produced `Logger`.
+This allows it to be injected elsewhere with `@Inject @Named("logger")`.

+Please note that the `@Named` annotation is optional and is only necessary if you want to reference the produced `Logger` by name.
+If you don't need to reference it by name, you can omit the `@Named` annotation.

+Keep in mind that the exact scope annotation (`@Singleton` or `@ApplicationScoped`) may vary depending on the specific use case and requirements of the application.